OpenBB-finance/OpenBB/website/content/platform/usage/index.md

 <HeadTitle title="Overview - Usage | OpenBB Platform Docs" />

-At its base, the OpenBB Platform supplies core architecture and services for connecting data providers and extensions, consumable as a Python client and Fast API.
+At its base, the OpenBB Platform supplies core architecture and services for connecting data providers and extensions, consumable through the Python client or the Fast API.
 The extension framework provides interoperability between as many, or few, services required.
 Optional extras are not included with the base installation, and these include:

 - Charting libraries and views
 - Data cleaning